LegoEngineering/composer-sample-networks/packages/trade-network/README.md

 ```
 {
   "$class": "org.example.trading.Trade",
-  "commodity": "resource:org.example.trading.Commodity#ABC",
+  "security": "resource:org.example.trading.Security#ABC",
   "newOwner": "resource:org.example.trading.Trader#TRADER2"
 }
 ```

 After submitting this transaction, you should now see the transaction in the transaction registry.
-As a result, the owner of the commodity `ABC` should now be owned `TRADER2` in the Asset Registry.
+As a result, the owner of the security `ABC` should now be owned `TRADER2` in the Asset Registry.

 Congratulations!